Zamralik/validator/README.md

 	Type `ValidatorMessages`<br />
 	See [Message Configuration](#message-configuration).
 - **hooks**<br />
-	See [Validation process](#validation-process) for the hook order of execution.
+	See [Validation process](#validation-process) for how each hook is used.
 Any hook can be asynchronous.
 	- **preValidation**:<br />
 		Type `(field: HTMLFormField) => void | Promise<void>`<br />
 		Executed before browser validation, it can be used to clean the value beforehand.